This post may contain affiliate links. Please read my disclosure and privacy policy.

-As we quickly approach my due date, I’m starting to kick-up my labor preparation a bit– because up until now I’ve done almost nothing!
+As we quickly approach my due date, I’m starting to ramp up my labor preparation a bit —because, up until now, I’ve done almost nothing!
 I’ve technically got about 4 weeks to go, but considering that my son arrived 3 weeks early, we are prepared for anything at this point.
-(Although I have to admit, I’m hoping this one takes his or her sweet time… I’m in no rush.)

-Because I’m delivering this baby in a new city this time around, I’m working with a new doula and I thought I’d share the tips to prepare for labor that she shared with me at our most recent appointment.
-Many of these tips and supplements are ones I used during my last pregnancy (and I’d say they were effective!), but some of them are new to me, too.
+Since I’m delivering this baby in a new city this time around, I’m working with a new doula, and I thought I’d share the tips she shared with me at our most recent appointment to prepare for labor.
+Many of these tips and supplements are ones I used during my last pregnancy (and I’d say they were effective), but some are new to me as well.

-Around the 36 to 37 week mark, here’s what I add to my routine to help encourage a better labor and delivery experience.
+Around the 36- to 37-week mark, here’s what I add to my routine to help encourage a better labor and delivery experience.
 Other than eating dates, walking, and squatting, which should be safe at any time during an uneventful pregnancy, I wouldn’t start taking these extra supplements any earlier than 36 weeks just to make sure you don’t accidentally encourage preterm labor.
 (None of these supplements should be capable of inducing labor before you’re ready, but I prefer to stay on the safe side!)

 - Positive affirmations.
 There were times that I felt pretty silly listening to positive pregnancy affirmations during my first pregnancy (I used the ones from Hypnobabies while prepping dinner each night), but after my first laboring experience, I swear by them.
 At the time, I felt like they weren’t “doing anything” for me, but when labor actually arrived, I didn’t actually feel like I was in pain– I’d describe my contractions as uncomfortable, but not painful, and I think that’s in large part because of the mentality I had going into it.
 (Baby’s head crowning is another story, but at least that part is fairly brief!)

-What about Evening Primrose Oil?
 A common recommendation from midwives and doulas is to take Evening Primrose Oil either orally or vaginally starting around 37 weeks, as it’s thought to help ripen your cervix.
-I did sporadically use it orally during my last pregnancy, but upon doing further research, I found this study which showed that EPO taken orally does not help to shorten gestation or overall length of labor, and in some cases it actually increased the incidence of interventions.
+I did sporadically use it orally during my last pregnancy, but upon doing further research, I found this study which showed that EPO taken orally does not help to shorten gestation or overall length of labor, and in some cases, it actually increased the incidence of interventions.
 (In other words, even if it does ripen your cervix, there doesn’t seem to be an overall benefit from that.)
-Because I can’t find sufficient evidence that this supplement is safe or effective, I’m not including it in my list above, even though it does remain a very common recommendation in the natural health community.

 Other than these extra supplements listed above, the only things I’ve added to my routine during this pregnancy have been: